-Spring registration is now open.
+Summer and fall registration is now open.
 Online and in-person classes are available.
-Sign up for fall classes today!
+Sign up for classes today!

 CLASSES